smontgomerie/graphql-rails-generators/README.md

 #### Options

 - `--name` - customize the file/class name, useful if you don't want the default Type suffix.
+- `--skip-namespace`, `--no-skip-namespace` - Skip namespace (affects only isolated applications)
+- `--name=NAME`                             -  Indicates when to generate name
+- `--include-columns=one two three`         -  Indicates when to generate include columns
+- `--superclass=SUPERCLASS`                 -  Indicates when to generate superclass Default: Types::BaseObject
+- `--namespace=NAMESPACE`                   -  Indicates when to generate namespace Default: Types

 #### Example

 ```ruby